danny-ac/scratch/README.md

 # scratch
-for testing git and github tools only
+for testing git, github, IDE and python environment setup